kotor-speedruns/kotor-speedruns.github.io/Major Glitches/The Routine.md

 4. For convenience, here is an abridged set of instructions:

-[center]QS/AMG, Options, Exit Game Pop-up, Load Game+OK/Enter, Down, Load Game/Enter, OK, QL, Cancel, Close Menu, QS, Options, Up, Options + Enter, Escape, OK, Load QS[/center]
+QS/AMG, Options, Exit Game Pop-up, Load Game+OK/Enter, Down, Load Game/Enter, OK, QL, Escape x2, Close Menu, QS, Options, Up, Options + Enter, Escape, OK, Load QS

 5. Legacy versions of Windows may need tweaks to the Routine.
 The video linked here is a version of the Routine that is [compatible with Windows 7](https://www.youtube.com/watch?v=zdSSroyQqzc).

-[section=Duplicating Star Maps]
+## Duplicating Star Maps

 Currently the main use of the Routine in speedruns is to "duplicate" Star Maps.
 In reality this is a bit of a misnomer, as rather than duplicating the Star Map item, the Routine lets us increment the Star Map variable that tracks our game progress multiple times with a single Star Map object.